3 B2B Email Marketing Tips: From Curation to Dissemination

 What Do B2B Customers Want to Know?

-Content for the hypothetical chair supplier mentioned earlier could range from titles such as The Art Of Zen: How To Rearrange An Office for Better Chi to Best Soundproofing Materials for Open Offices.
-Clients will not only think of your business as one that “sells chairs,” they will come to you because you have already proven your business to be an authoritative resource for all things “office.”
+(Source: brainrider.com)Content for the hypothetical chair supplier mentioned earlier could range from titles such as The Art Of Zen: How To Rearrange An Office for Better Chi to Best Soundproofing Materials for Open Offices.
+Clients will not only think of your business as one that ‘sells chairs,? they will come to you because you have already proven your business to be an authoritative resource for all things ?office.?
 They have been given solutions to one office problem by your company already.
 Why would they not come back to you for the next?Content is no filler or thriller?curate quality content for your buyers to become a source of relief and support.
 Give them more than a sales pitch.
 Give them solutions.
 They will be more likely to become regular readers of your emails when they see you have something to give.

 2. Target Teams Not Bosses (And Segment By What You Know)